huaminghuangtw/Evergreen-Notes/Permanent-Notes/Public Speaking.md

 Next time you have a big talk or presentation to prepare for, give it a shot:

 Do a few rounds of prep while out on a jog or brisk walk.
-It’s a weird trick, and it may feel uncomfortable at first, but it just plain works.
+It’s a weird trick, and it may feel uncomfortable at first, but it works.

 ---